openstack/governance/reference/tags/status_maintenance-mode.rst

 team (voluntarily).

-The application of the tag requires a change to be submitted to the governance repository by the PTL or a member of the Technical Committee.
+The application of the tag requires a change to be submitted to the governance repository.
 The change should include a justification for why the tag should be applied or removed.

-The change is reviewed by the Technical Committee and approved using standard resolution approval rules, including discussion at at least one Technical Committee public IRC meeting.
+The change is reviewed by the Technical Committee and discussed with the project team.
+It should be approved using standard resolution approval rules, including discussion at at least one Technical Committee public IRC meeting.

 Deprecation
 ===========